tensorchord/pgvecto.rs/README.md

 ## Why use pgvecto.rs

-- 💃 **Easy to use**: pgvecto.rs is a Postgres extension, which means that you can use it directly within your existing database.
-This makes it easy to integrate into your existing workflows and applications.
+- 💃 **User-Friendly**: Effortlessly incorporate pgvecto.rs into your existing database as a Postgres extension, streamlining integration with your current workflows and applications.
-- 🥅 **Filtering**: pgvecto.rs supports vbase filtering.
-With Vbase, you can search with any filters and joins, and still get high recall rate and low latency.
-This is the missing feature of other vector databases.
+- 🥅 **Comprehensive Join and Filter Support**: Elevate your search capabilities in pgvecto.rs with VBASE filtering.
+Apply any filter conditions and join with other tables, achieving high recall and low latency, a distinctive edge over other vector databases.
-- 🌓 **FP16 vector type and index**: pgvecto.rs supports storing your data using half type.
-This can save memory  and storage usage by 50% and increase the throughput.
+- 🌓 **Efficient FP16 Support**: Optimize your data storage with pgvecto.rs, supporting FP16 vector type to cut memory and storage usage by half, and boosting throughput.
-- 🧮 **Quantization**: pgvecto.rs supports scalar quantization and product qutization up to 64x.
-Save up to 4x memory using scalar quantization with less than 2% recall loss.
+- 🧮 **Advanced Quantization**: Utilize scalar and product quantization in pgvecto.rs for up to 64x compression.
+Achieve up to 4x memory savings with less than 2% recall loss with scalar quantization.
-- 🔍 **Hybrid Search**: With full-text search in PostgreSQL, you can search for both text and vector data in one query.
+- 🔍 **Hybrid Search**: Leverage the full-text search functionality in PostgreSQL with pgvecto.rs to search text and vector data within a single query.
-- 🔗 **Async indexing**: pgvecto.rs's index is asynchronously constructed by the background threads and does not block insertions and always ready for new queries.
+- 🔗 **Async indexing**: The pgvecto.rs index is built asynchronously by background threads, allowing non-blocking inserts and always ready for new queries.
-- ⬆️ **Unlimited Vector Length**: pgvecto.rs supports vector length up to 65535, to accomendate any latest models.
+- ⬆️ **Extended Vector Length**: pgvecto.rs supports vector length up to 65535, suitable for the latest models.
-- 🦀 **Rewrite in Rust**: Rust's strict compile-time checks ensure memory safety, reducing the risk of bugs and security issues commonly associated with C extensions.
+- 🦀 **Rust-Powered Reliability**: Rust's strict compile-time checks ensure memory safety, reducing the risk of bugs and security issues commonly associated with C extensions.

 ## [Documentation](https://docs.pgvecto.rs/getting-started/overview.html)